dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The purpose here is to catch any catostropic thread failure in install_tomcat() as this will cause an abrupt exit to the calling function threaded_install().
 See above more a more complete description.

+This should catch any abrupt exit in either the ssh.connect code in instalL_tomcat or the installaton code in install_tomat (for "for idx" loop or the "for attempt" loop)

 The code insertion point is shown below: